The Power of a Bull: The Physical, Mental, and Psychic Powers of Vrishasana

 Anatomy Of Vrushasana

-In Bull pose the Scapula is widened apart which allows the palms to sit on knees at ease.
+In bull pose yoga the Scapula is widened apart which allows the palms to sit on knees at ease.
 Maintaining this pose requires a good amount of flexibility in hip region and quadriceps.
 If the hip joints are not sufficiently mobile, excessive torque can result in the knee joints.
 Great care should be taken to avoid any strain in the knees, because the menisci are most vulnerable when the knee joints are semiflexed

 Preparatory And Follow Up Poses